 MOD USA/1.8/6

-5.484B Resolution 155 (WRC-15)* shall apply.
-(WRC-15)

-* Note by the Secretariat: This Resolution was revised by WRC-19.
+5.484B This frequency band, may also be used for the control and non-payload communication of unmanned aircraft systems in accordance with Resolution 155 (Rev.WRC-23).
+Such use shall be limited to internationally standardized aeronautical systems.
+(WRC-23)

 Reason: Modification of the footnote improves the clarity to the services and systems for which it applies.
 Modifications to the Table of Frequency Allocations are to reflect the modified footnote.

 MOD USA/1.8/7